ftldb/ftldb/README.md

 the code generation problem in the second way with a simple template language called FTL.

+It should be noted that not only [FreeMarker](http://freemarker.org).
+At first we tried [Velocity](http://velocity.apache.org) and we will succeed.
+But then, for a set, try [FreeMarker](http://freemarker.org).
+In our opinion, the second was better.

 FTLDB is an enhancement of FreeMarker for working with databases via JDBC.
 It provides FTL methods for retrieving data from database queries and calls.
 It also provides extra PL/SQL functionality for working in Oracle Database.